You found our list of awesome HR books.

 These books help develop HR skills, and are similar to HR blogs, employee engagement books and books on people management.
 You may find these books at HR conferences.

 - HR books for beginners

 - books for HR professionals

 List of HR books

-From HR manuals to manifestos on employee empowerment, here are the best HR titles to read or reread in 2021.
+From HR manuals to manifestos on employee empowerment, here are the best HR books to read in 2022.

 The 9 Faces of HR: A Disruptor’s Guide to Mastering Innovation and Driving Real Change by Kris Dunn